 What Should I Do If I See a Possible HAB?

 First, be sure to stay away.
 If you have been in the water near a possible HAB, rinse yourself with fresh water as soon as possible.
 Then, report the sighting immediately to the New York State Department of Environmental Conservation.
 We would also appreciate you reporting it on our site to keep us informed and ready to coordinate with DEC.

 Jefferson Project Brings World-Class Science to Understanding the Lake George HABs

-Since shortly after an LGA Citizen Scientist reported the first Harmful Algal Bloom confirmed on Lake George in November 2020, scientists and engineers from The Jefferson Project at Lake George have been utilizing lake surveys, advanced sensors, and some of the world’s most sophisticated computer modeling to determine the precipitating factors that finally brought this tremendous water quality threat to our Lake.
+Since shortly after an LGA Community Scientist reported the first Harmful Algal Bloom confirmed on Lake George in November 2020, scientists and engineers from The Jefferson Project at Lake George have been utilizing lake surveys, advanced sensors, and some of the world’s most sophisticated computer modeling to determine the precipitating factors that finally brought this tremendous water quality threat to our Lake.